Jason Kapono

-Jason Alan Kapono (born February 2, 1981) is an American former professional basketball player.
-He was the first National Basketball Association (NBA) player to lead the league in three-point field goal percentage in two consecutive seasons, and he also won the Three-Point Contest twice (2007, 2008).
+Jason Alan Kapono (kah-POH-noh; born February 2, 1981) is an American former professional basketball player.
+He was the first National Basketball Association (NBA) player to lead the league in three-point field goal percentage in two consecutive seasons, and also won the Three-Point Contest twice (2007, 2008).
 He won an NBA championship with the Miami Heat in 2006.

 Kapono played college basketball for the UCLA Bruins.
 He was the first player in the school's history to earn first-team All-Pac-10 honors for four years and was also the first UCLA player to lead the team in scoring four straight years.
 Kapono began his NBA career with the Cleveland Cavaliers, who drafted him in the second round of the 2003 NBA draft.
 He later played in the NBA for the Charlotte Bobcats, Miami, Toronto Raptors, Philadelphia 76ers, and the Los Angeles Lakers before joining Panathinaikos B.C. in Greece.